 Phylogeny of selected species as revealed by chloroplast genome sequences –(Fig 1)

+Comparison to classification system suggested by Paton (1990)

 Aerial tissue metabolite diversity and comparison with phylogeny –

-We applied high performance liquid chromatography (HPLC) to analyze the concentrations of 14 flavonoids and 1 other metabolite from aerial tissue samples of 76 species of Scutellaria (Fig 2A).
+Recent studies have elucidated organ specific flavonoid biosynthesis pathway in S. baicalensis (ref) (Fig 2).
+Several enzymes functioning in the specific steps have been identified.
+Based on proposed pathway, we selected 15 metabolites for further study, which includes seven flavones and their glycosides in the pathway (Fig 2), and acteoside, a phenylethanoid glycoside common across many Lamiaceae species (ref).
+Using high performance liquid chromatography (HPLC) we analyze the levels of 15 metabolites from aerial tissue samples of 76 species of Scutellaria (Fig 2A).
 51 of the 76 species were included in the phylogenetic tree of Fig 1.
 67 of the tissue samples were from herbarium vouchers with one replicate, and the remaining 9 from fresh tissue sampled in triplicate.
 To roughly account for the difference in water weight between herbarium and fresh tissues, the fresh weight of herbarium tissues was estimated by multiplying their dry weight by a factor of 10.
 Thus, concentrations for dried tissue samples are expressed in units of µmol/0.1 g dry weight, which is approximately equivalent to µmol/g fresh weight.
 Aerial tissues were chosen for this analysis because they were more readily available from herbariums than root tissues, and because preliminary results indicated that, between species, aerial metabolite profiles were much more diverse than root metabolite profiles.
 More diversity in metabolite profile would facilitate the metabolite-phylogeny comparison method we planned to apply.

-The most commonly occurring metabolite was chrysin 7-G, which we detected in 50 of the 76 species.
-As its aglycone form, chrysin, is a precursor for all 4’-deoxyflavones we quantified, this supports the role of chrysin as an important metabolic intersection in Scutellaria.
+The most commonly occurring metabolite was chrysin 7-G, which we detected in 50 of the 76 species (Fig 2A?, Table S1?).
+As its aglycone form, chrysin, is a precursor for all 4´-deoxyflavones we quantified, this supports the role of chrysin as an important metabolic intersection in Scutellaria.
 Interestingly, we detected chrysin in only 31 species.
-This rarity in detection as compared to its 7-glucuronide form likely reflects the lower stability the aglycone form, and could possibly indicate that in most species, chrysin, once synthesized, is very quickly converted into other downstream 4’-deoxyflavones.
-A similar observation can be made regarding apigenin, a precursor for all 4’-hydroxyflavones we quantified.
+This rarity in detection as compared to its 7-glucuronide form likely reflects the lower stability the aglycone form, and could possibly indicate that in most species, chrysin, once synthesized, is very quickly converted into other downstream 4´-deoxyflavones.
+A similar observation can be made regarding apigenin, a precursor for all 4´-hydroxyflavones we quantified.
 We detected apigenin in 23 species, but its 7-glucuronide form, apigenin 7-G, in 43 species.
 The rarest flavonoid we quantified was hispidulin 7-G, which was detected in only one species, S. coerulea.

 In general, we detected the 7-glucuronide form of each metabolite (chrysin 7-G, wogonoside, apigenin 7-G, baicalin, scutellarin, and oroxyloside) more often and in greater amounts, than its aglycone counterpart (chrysin, wogonin, apigenin, baicalein, scutellarein, and oroxylin A).
 This finding reinforces that the 7-glucuronide form is a more stable, storage form.
 The exception was hispidulin 7-G and hispidulin, as hispidulin was detected in 27 species, but hispidulin 7-G in only one.
-Out of the five most commonly occurring metabolites, four were 4’-deoxyflavones (chrysin 7-G, wogonoside, baicalin, and wognonin), and only one was a 4’-hydroxyflavone (apigenin 7-G).
-This result suggests that the 4’-deoxyflavone biosynthetic pathway is more well conserved across the Scutellaria genus than the 4’-hydroxyflavone pathway.
-However, it is also possible that the 4’-deoxyflavones we quantified are more stable than the 4’-hydroxyflavones, and as a result, were less likely to be degraded over time in the herbarium vouchers.
+Out of the five most commonly occurring metabolites, four were 4´-deoxyflavones (chrysin 7-G, wogonoside, baicalin, and wogonin), and only one was a 4´-hydroxyflavone (apigenin 7-G).
+This result suggests that the 4´-deoxyflavone biosynthetic pathway is more well conserved across the Scutellaria genus than the 4´-hydroxyflavone pathway.
+However, it is also possible that the 4´-deoxyflavones we quantified are more stable than the 4´-hydroxyflavones, and as a result, were less likely to be degraded over time in the herbarium vouchers.